Sgalaano/Pitch/README.md

 ### Pitch Categories
 - Technology pitch
 - Business pitch
-- Promotion pitch
+- entertainment pitch
 - Interview pitch
-- Product pitch
+- Business pitch
 ### User Stories
 - A users can see pitches that other people have post
 - A user can comment on different pitches and leave feedback